Betree/magicblue/README.md

 ### Using it as a tool
 Script must be run as root.

 You can always specify which bluetooth adapter (default: hci0) you want to use by specifying it with the -a option.

+Also **don't forget to specify your bulb version with `-b` if it's something else than 7**.
+Example :
+`sudo magicblueshell -b 10` to run with version 10

 #### Using the interactive shell
 Just launch magicblueshell as root user :